-There’s not much we can do about those headaches, however one way to make your air travel more palatable is to eliminate the cost.
-That’s because it’s harder to complain about something when you get it for free.
+There’s not much we can do about those headaches, but one way to make your air travel more palatable is to eliminate the cost — it’s harder to complain about something when you get it for free.

 #1.
 Sign up for a credit card promotion

 This is by far the easiest way to get free flights!
 I can’t even count the number of credit cards I’ve signed up for to take advantage of lucrative bonus offers.
 How they typically work is like this…

 Step 1: Choose a card you haven’t had before.
 In order to qualify for a sign-up bonus, you generakkt must be a first-time holder of that particular card (altough there are some exceptions).
-It’s OK if you already have another credit card from that bank, but you can’t already have (or recently have had) that exact same card, you may not be eligible for the bonus.
+It’s OK if you already have another credit card from that bank, but if you already have (or recently have had) that exact same card, you may not be eligible for the bonus.

 For example, if you already have the American Express Blue Cash, then you can still sign up for the American Express Delta Gold Card and qualify for its promotion – the bonus miles you earn might be enough to score a flight (though you will still have to pay any applicable taxes and fees out of pocket, but those are very reasonable).
 Terms and Restrictions apply.

 Step 2: Apply and get approved.
 Most travel and airline credit cards require good to excellent credit to qualify.
 If your credit is less than desirable then this way might not work for you.

 Step 3: Complete the spending requirements.
 Some cards give you the bonus after your very first purchase.
-But more likely they will require you to spend a certain amount, like $1,000 – $3,000, during the first 90 days before they give you the bonus.
-Note: it can also take up to 8 weeks before the bonus shows up in your frequent flyer account, so don’t go planning your dream trip too soon.
+But more likely they will require you to spend a certain amount, like $1,000 to $3,000, during the first 90 days before they give you the bonus.
+Note: it can also take up to 8 weeks before the bonus shows up in your rewards account, so don’t go planning your dream trip too soon.